lajanki/not_that_movie/README.md

 Movie names need to be in the format they are in the url of the corresponding Wikipedia article, ie. for the 1991 Disney _Beauty and the Beast_ use `Beauty_and_the_Beast_(1991_film)` as in https://en.wikipedia.org/wiki/Beauty_and_the_Beast_(1991_film)

 ### Deploy to App Engine
 A GitHub Actions workflow deploys the project to App Engine on push to the main branch.
 Only the web service component is deployed.
-Scheduling should be deployed manually as App Engine does not support updating scheduling only for a single service.
+Scheduling for the content parsing endpoints is not included in this repository as App Engine does not support managing service specific schedules.